reactive-python/reactpy/docs/source/creating-interfaces/html-with-idom/index.rst

 HTML With IDOM
 ==============

-In a typical Python-base web application the resonsibility of defining the view along with its backing data and logic are distributed between a client and server respectively.
+In a typical Python-base web application the responsibility of defining the view along with its backing data and logic are distributed between a client and server respectively.
 With IDOM, both these tasks are centralized in a single place.
 This is done by allowing HTML interfaces to be constructed in Python.
 Take a look at the two code examples below.
-The one on the left shows how to make a basic title and todo list using standard HTML, the one of the right uses IDOM in Python, and below is a view of what the HTML would look like if displayed:
+The first one shows how to make a basic title and todo list using standard HTML, the second uses IDOM in Python, and below is a view of what the HTML would look like if displayed:

 .. grid:: 1 1 2 2
     :margin: 0
     :padding: 0

     .. grid-item::
-        :columns: 6

         .. code-block:: html